julianac-araujo-ey/Sentiment-Analysis/README.md

 Sentiment analysis is widely applied to voice-of-customer materials such as product reviews on online shopping websites like Amazon, movie reviews, or social media.
 It can be just a basic task of classifying the polarity of a text as being positive/negative or it can go beyond polarity, looking at sentiment states.

-It helps companies in their decision-making process.
 Imagine the task of determining whether a product’s review is positive or negative; you could do it yourself just by reading it, right?
 But what about 2k, 10k, and 100k?
 Are you pretending to read all those and manually classify them?
 Let’s be honest, your job would be the worst ever.
-There is where Sentiment Analysis comes in.
+There is where Sentiment Analysis comes in to help in your decision-making process.

 There are many sources of public sentiment e.g. public interviews, surveys, etc. However, with more and more people joining social media platforms, websites like Facebook and Twitter can be parsed for public sentiment.